-Students should enroll for a minimum of 1 credit up to a maximum of 2 credits per semester.
-Students may enroll for a 0.5 credit hour with special permission of the course instructor.
-A minimum of ten hours per week in the lab corresponds to 1 unit of credit during the second half of a regular 15-week semester.
-In general, one credit requires approximately 75 hours of research.
-Any activity relevant to the student's research experience (e.g. attending lab meetings, reading necessary literature, etc.) will count toward the approximately 75 hours of work per credit hour.
+BCHM 49900 is a 3 credit hour course consisting of two components.
+The first component is 2 credit hours of research in a laboratory.
+The second component is 1 credit hour of independent study in which the student will write an honors thesis.
+A minimum of 10 hours per week in the lab corresponds to 2 units of credit during a regular 15-week semester.
+In general, 2 credit hours requires approximately 150 hours of research.
+Any activity relevant to the student's research experience (e.g. attending lab meetings, reading necessary literature, etc.) will count toward the approximately150 hours of work.

 Specific hours in the lab should be worked out between the course instructor and the student.
 In general, students should strive to commit to large blocks of time in the lab (>3 hours) to increase productivity.
 It is understood that students may sometimes need to change their schedule and make up hours at another time.
 Advance notice of change of schedule should be given to the course instructor and where applicable, the graduate student, post-doctoral research associate, technician, or research associate who directly supervises the student as a matter of common courtesy.
-Failure to meet these attendance policies will affect the grade associated with BCHM 49801.
-BCHM 49801 may not be added after the eighth week of the semester except with explicit permission of the course instructor.
-Students who enter the laboratory after the eighth week are still expected to participate in ~ 75 hours of research per credit hour.
+Failure to meet these attendance policies will affect the grade associated with BCHM 49900.
+BCHM 49900 may not be added after the first week of the semester except with explicit permission of the course instructor.
+Students who enter the laboratory after the first week are still expected to participate in ~ 150 hours of research.

-The course instructor will meet with BCHM 49801 students at least once per week to discuss research progress and provide guidance for the next week.
+The course instructor will meet with BCHM 49900 students at least once per week to discuss research progress and provide guidance for the next week.